Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation

 Intuitively, $\Ncal$ captures the action of any global left rotation.
 Indeed, for any $v \in \Ncal$, we have $\Exp(v_i) = \Exp(v_j)$ for all $i,j \in [n]$, and thus the cost function \eqref{eq:RA_full_pullback_global_def} remains constant.
 Let us denote the gradient and Hessian of \eqref{eq:RA_full_pullback_global_def} as follows,

 Our notations $\gbar(R)$ and $\Hbar(R)$ serve to emphasize that the gradient and Hessian are defined in the total space $\Mcalbar$ and depend on the current rotation estimates $R$.
-In \cite[Chapter~9.12]{Boumal20Book}, it is shown that executing the Newton update on the quotient manifold amounts to finding the minimum norm solution of the following linear system,
+Let $\Hcal \triangleq \Ncal^\perp$ denote the \emph{horizontal space}, which is the orthogonal complement of the vertical space $\Ncal$.
+In \cite[Chapter~9.12]{Boumal20Book}, it is shown that executing the Newton update on the quotient manifold amounts to finding the solution $v \in \Hcal$ to the linear system,

-where $P_H$ is the orthogonal projection onto the \emph{horizontal space} $\Hcal$, defined as the orthogonal complement of the vertical space, \ie, $\Hcal \triangleq \Ncal^\perp$.
-Intuitively, including $P_H$ in \eqref{eq:Newton_step_quotient} accounts for the gauge symmetry by eliminating the effect of any vertical component from $v$.
+where $P_H$ is the orthogonal projection onto $\Hcal$. {We note that $P_H$ is symmetric, and so is $H(R)$.
+Furthermore, it holds that $\gbar(R) = P_H \gbar(R)$, which follows from known results on optimization over quotient manifolds (see \cref{rm:approximate_newton_step_feasibility} for details).} Intuitively, including $P_H$ in \eqref{eq:Newton_step_quotient} accounts for the gauge symmetry by eliminating the effect of any vertical component from $v$.
 The following theorem reveals an interesting connection between $H(R)$ defined in \eqref{eq:Newton_step_quotient} and the Laplacian of the underlying graph.

 \begin{theorem}[Local Hessian Approximation for Rotation Averaging] Let $\Runder \in \SOd(d)^n$ denote the set of ground truth rotations from which the noisy measurements $\Rtilde_{ij}$ are generated according to \eqref{eq:rotation_noise_model}.
 For any $\delta \in (0, 1/2)$, there exist constants $\thetabar, r > 0$ such that if,